Code-Institute-Submissions/totora/README.md

 This is meant to be a really simple project.

 Bugs founds
 Images need to be better dealt with.
 A default size needs to be established so that all follow the same sizes and works well in different devices.
+Solution: need to develop images editing skills.